vbashur/hints/k8s.md

 `kubectl api-resources` -  print some comprehensive help about _resources_ configuration

-`kubectl get all --selector app=apptwo` - get the information about the particular pod
+`kubectl get all --selector app=apptwo -o wide` - get the information about the particular pod

 `kubectl get deploy apptwo -o yaml | less` - get the info about the pod in yml format